The Microscope Revolution: History, Types, Applications | KMPhysicaHub

 Research and Development: An excellent example of general business application of microscopes is in the research and development industries where microscopes are used to study the properties of new materials and for developing new products and enhancing existing manufacturing procedures.

-Advancements in Microscopy:
+Advancements in Microscopy

 Conventionally, the diffraction limit of light has been a constraint in microscopy and has in effect stunted the advancements of light microscopes for quite a long period of time.
 However, the above view has been debunked with the onset of recent technologies in a field referred to as super-resolution microscopy which makes it possible to image objects that are smaller than the wavelength of light.